-- 1. An address to which DHCP replies - 2.
-An indication of the pool of addresses from which DHCP allocates an IP address dns type ipaddress primary
+1. An address to which DHCP replies

+An indication of the pool of addresses from which DHCP allocates an IP address dial-out parameter inactivity-timer

 If the DHCP server is not on a directly attached LAN interface, then you must configure this address to the address of one of the LAN interfaces that has IP connectivity to the DHCP server.
-See "Dynamic Host Configuration Protocol (DHCP)" on page 281 and the definition of "giaddr" in RFC 1541 for more information.
+See "Dynamic Host Configuration Protocol (DHCP)" on page 243 and the definition of "giaddr" in RFC 1541 for more information.